§ 1801 Definitions.

 (3) "County" or "county" means New Castle County, Kent County or Sussex County.

-(4) "Municipality" or "municipality" means any town or city located within the State with a population in excess of 50,000 people.
+(5) "Municipality" means any town or city located within the State with a population in excess of 35,000 people.

 § 1802 Special taxes authorized; purpose; requirements and restrictions.

-(b) The purpose of the authority granted under subsection (a) of this section is to provide financing, refinancing or reimbursement for:
+(b) The purpose of the authority granted under subsection (a) of this section is:

-(1) The cost of the design, construction, establishment, extension, alteration or acquisition of adequate storm drainage systems, sewers, water systems, roads, bridges, culverts, tunnels, streets, sidewalks, lighting, parking, parks and recreation facilities, libraries, schools, transit facilities, solid waste facilities and other infrastructure improvements as necessary, whether situated within the special development district or outside the special development district if the infrastructure improvement provides service or benefit to the property within the special development district, for the development and utilization of the land, each with respect to any defined geographic region within the municipality; and
+(1) To provide financing, refinancing, or reimbursement for the cost of the design, construction, establishment, extension, alteration or acquisition of adequate storm drainage systems, sewers, water systems, roads, bridges, culverts, tunnels, streets, sidewalks, lighting, parking, parks and recreation facilities, libraries, schools, transit facilities, solid waste facilities and other infrastructure improvements as necessary, whether situated within the special development district or outside the special development district if the infrastructure improvement provides service or benefit to the property within the special development district, for the development and utilization of the land, each with respect to any defined geographic region within the municipality;

-(2) To pay costs associated with tax increment financing undertaken with respect to TIF Districts pursuant to Chapter 17 of this title.
+(2) To provide financing, refinancing, or reimbursement for the costs associated with tax increment financing undertaken with respect to TIF Districts pursuant to Chapter 17 of this title; and

-(a) In addition to other powers any municipality may have, and notwithstanding the provisions of any other public local law, or public general law, or the charter of any municipality, a municipality may borrow money by issuing and selling bonds for the purpose stated in § 1802(b) of this title, if a request to the municipality is made by both:
+(a) In addition to other powers any municipality may have, and notwithstanding the provisions of any other public local law, or public general law, or the charter of any municipality, a municipality may borrow money by issuing and selling bonds, or impose ad valorem or special taxes under this chapter for any of the purposes stated in § 1802(b) of this title, if a request to the municipality is made by both:

 (1) The owners of at least 2/3 of the assessed valuation of the real property located within the special development district; and